kalininalab/DataSAIL/docs/workflow/input.rst

 From version 1.0.0 on, DataSAIL can also take embeddings as input.
 Here, the pickle file has to contain a dictionary mapping the sample names to the embeddings.
-An example storing Morgan fingerprints of the molecules in :code:`tests/data/pipeline/drugs.tsv` in a pickle file is given in :code:`tests/data/pipeline/morgan.pkl`.
+An example storing Morgan fingerprints of the molecules in :code:`tests/data/pipeline/drugs.tsv` in a pickle file is given in :code:`tests/data/pipeline/drugs.pkl` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/drugs.pkl>`_).

 HDF5 Files
 ##########